wassname/scrape_r_rational/data/cache2/bd85kl.md

 ### Comments:

-> **u/xachariah** [+6] *
+> **u/xachariah** [+7]  (2 hours later)
 >
 > The thing that surprises me most in this chapter is that he actually feels a difference when he gets that great power.
+>
 > The last couple times he's gotten super saiyan powerups, he's mostly been himself just with someone there to talk with him.
 I'm expecting more along those lines.
->

 ---